efrecon/devenv-code-tunnel/README.md

 + `--privileged` is necessary so the environment will be able to easily run Docker in Docker.
 + When running with `--privileged`, the hostname inside the container can be overridden with the name of the tunnel.
-This is to ensure that you will be able to reuse device authentication each time.
-Use the `-f` option to force re-authorization of the device.
+This ensures that you will be able to reuse device authentication each time.
-+ When not using `--privileged`, you can use the `--hostname` command-line option when creating the container with `docker run`.
++ When not using `--privileged`, you can use the `--hostname` command-line option of `docker run`.
++ When you need to re-authenticate the device, run the container with the `-f` option (see below).

 ### Quick Options run-down